Posted on May 16, 2022

 - Unbelted backseat passengers can become projectiles in a crash.
 They can be tossed around inside the vehicle and can even injure or kill people in the front seat.

-- In 2020, there were 2,734 motor vehicle traffic crashes in Texas that involved unrestrained occupants who sustained fatal or serious injuries.3
+- In 2021, there were 3,507 motor vehicle traffic crashes in Texas that involved unrestrained occupants who sustained fatal or serious injuries.2

 - Wearing a seat belt helps keep occupants from being ejected in a crash and increases the chances of surviving by 45%.
-In pickup trucks, that number jumps to 60%, as those vehicles are twice as likely as cars to roll over in a crash.5
+In pickup trucks, that number jumps to 60%.4

 1(NHTSA’s Car Seat Recommendations for Children)